XHMY/LLM-RankFusion/README.md

 ## Aggregation

-The `agg.py` script can aggregate ranking list file in pyserini format.
+The `agg.py` script can aggregate ranking list files in pyserini format.
 The `docid_map_path` is the path to the preference matrix file, which contains the `docid-map_q-*.json`.
-These file map the docid to the preference query index, which should be consistent within the same run.
+These files map the docid to the preference query index, which should be consistent within the same run.

 `--input` is the path to the ranking list files, which should be in pyserini format.
 This can be a glob pattern to match multiple files.